Jave01/hslu/docs/Semester 2/sprg.md

 A framework for analyzing cyber security threats.

 -   **S**poofing
--   **T**tampering: Refers to the ability of an attacker to modify or alter data or code within a system or application.
+-   **T**ampering: Refers to the ability of an attacker to modify or alter data or code within a system or application.
--   **R**repudiation: Refers to the ability of an attacker to deny their involvement or actions within a system or application.
+-   **R**epudiation: Refers to the ability of an attacker to deny their involvement or actions within a system or application.
--   **I**information disclosure: Refers to the ability of an attacker to access sensitive information that they should not have access to.
+-   **I**nformation disclosure: Refers to the ability of an attacker to access sensitive information that they should not have access to.
--   **D**denial of service
+-   **D**enial of service
--   **E**elevation of privilege
+-   **E**levation of privilege

 ### DREAD